wentasah/novaboot/README.md

     particular board that we use.
 It may be subject to changes in the future!

+- \--uboot-init

+    Command(s) to send the uBoot bootloader before loading the images and botting them.

 ## Target's output reception phase

 - \-s, --serial\[=device\]